skellis46/finger-pointing-moon/case-for-support.md

 - split between research activities (outputs) and developmental ones, and the possibility of managing this throughout the 18 months

+>You should address two main questions: who might benefit from the research and how might they benefit?

 _problems:_

 _1. proxies_